content-left-bg.png

 Outdoor Classrooms

-Most programs involve students learning in outdoor classroom settings, which may vary from collecting water samples in Mimosa Creek, conducting quadrat studies in a variety of different ecosystems, to a bushwalk focused on native species and their adaptations to the environment, fire ecology and indigenous uses of select plant species.
+Many educational programs involve students learning in outdoor classroom settings, which may vary from collecting water samples in Mimosa Creek, conducting quadrat studies in a variety of different ecosystems, to a bushwalk focused on native species and their adaptations to the environment, fire ecology and indigenous uses of select plant species.

 The walking tracks in the immediate surrounds of the EcoCentre offer a relatively easy bush walk option for people of all ages and abilities.
 The tracks feature signage detailing various aspects of ecology, nest boxes, as well as showcase a wide variety of native plants.
 The natural surrounds are a great way to engage students curiosity, and provide rich contexts for learning.